the-rooster/rl_idea/README.md

 # rl_idea
-idea for a new kind of reinforcement learning?
+messing around with an idea for reinforcement learning

 The idea is as follows: